frederic-perez/AmE-dictionary/data/dictionary.md

 __smirk__ _n_ :three::hammer: (smirks)
 __smirking__
 __smite__ _v_ :four::hammer: _God will smite me._
-__smithereens__ _n informal_ :three: A collection of small fragments or splintered pieces considered as a whole; bits. _Berlin was bombed to smithereens._ _The fragile dish broke into smithereens._
+__smithereens__ _n informal_ :four: A collection of small fragments or splintered pieces considered as a whole; bits. _Berlin was bombed to smithereens._ _The fragile dish broke into smithereens._
 __smitten<sup>1</sup>__ _adj_ :nine::m: Smitten means overwhelmed or struck by something, usually love. _The way you light up every time the waiter comes over to your table, it’s obvious you’re smitten with him._ __1__ _(used in combination)_ Affected by something overwhelming. _He was smitten by the landscape._ __2__ Marked by foolish or unreasoning fondness. _He was smitten by her red hair._
 __smitten<sup>2</sup>__ _v_ :two::hammer: _He was smitten by his ignorance._
 __smock<sup>1</sup>__ _n_